kartikpaliwal/bayes-classifer-diabetes-via-age/README.md

 # bays-classifer-diabetes-via-age
-Its a bays classsifer which predict your diabetes based on your age
+It's a bayes classsifer which predict your diabetes based on your age.
+It is based on bayes rule.